I Have Been Injured in a Car Accident and Am Considering Filing a Lawsuit. What Information Do I Need to Record to Have a Successful Claim?

 Why Is It Important to Follow All My Doctor’s Recommendations for Treatment After a Car or Work Accident?

-If you are hurt in an accident, it is critical to seek prompt and appropriate medical treatment.
+If you are hurt in an accident or head-on collision, it is critical to seek prompt and appropriate medical treatment.
 Don’t allow any interruption in your treatment without a good reason.
 If you skip appointments or fail to follow through with prescribed treatments, the insurance company and their defense lawyers will argue that you must have felt that you were fully recovered from your injuries and had no need of continued treatment.

 Additionally, much of the work that was done by insurance adjusters to evaluate claims in the past is now done by computers.
 At least 70% of insurance companies now use computer software programs to determine case value.
 Your doctor will record your injuries using the International Classifications of Diseases codes.
 These codes are then entered into the insurance claims evaluation program.
 If the required documentation is not entered into the computer in language and codes the program understands, the program will not properly evaluate your injury and may deny the compensation due to you.
 A knowledgeable personal injury attorney will know how to present the medical evidence the computers are designed to recognize.